Edward144/Snap-CMS/README.md

 # Snap-CMS-v3
-A further redesign of Snap CMS using bootstrap, because I find it impossible to stay consistent.
+A redesign of Snap CMS using bootstrap.

 # IMPORTANT!
 I have been entirely rewriting every file since v2.
 Currently not everything is back in place, I will update this read me as I finish everything off.